-Our volunteer Arthur is currently in Russia on an EVS placement for nine months.
+Our volunteer Arthur spent nine months in Russia on an EVS placement.

 EVS On-Arrival Training in Vladimir